Exlsunshine/consul/website/source/docs/guides/deployment.html.md

 Creating server backups is an important step in production deployments.
 Backups provide a mechanism for the server to recover from an outage (network loss, operator error, or a corrupted data directory).
 All agents write to the `-data-dir` before commit.
 This directory persists the local agent’s state and &mdash; in the case of servers &mdash; it also holds the Raft information.

+The local agent state on client agents is largely an optimization and does not typically need backing up.
+If this data is lost, any API registrations will need to be replayed and if Connect managed proxy instances were running, they will need to be manually stopped as they will no longer be managed by the agent, other than that a new agent can rejoin the cluster with no issues.

 Consul provides the [snapshot](/docs/commands/snapshot.html) command which can be run using the CLI command or the API.
-The `snapshot` command saves the point-in-time snapshot of the state of the Consul servers which includes KV entries, the service catalog, prepared queries, sessions, and ACL.
+The `snapshot` command saves the point-in-time snapshot of the state of the Consul servers which includes all cluster state including but not limited to KV entries, the service catalog, prepared queries, sessions, ACL, Connect CA state, and the Connect intention graph.

 With [Consul Enterprise](/docs/commands/snapshot/agent.html), the `snapshot agent` command runs periodically and writes to local or remote storage (such as Amazon S3).